volodymyrhudyma/blog/content/blog/7-ways-to-optimize-the-performance-of-react-app.md

 ---
-title: 7 Ways to Optimize the Performance of React App
+title: Top 7 Ways to Optimize the Performance of React Applications
 tag:
   - React
 metaDescription: "Learn Top 7 Ways to Optimize the Performance of React